 Technical meetings and special events throughout the year provide members with the opportunity to network with other professionals and people interested in light including international speakers and experts in various fields of lighting.

-In addition to tangible professional benefits, your membership and participation allows the IES to operate in a number of areas that benefit not just the IES members but also the community as a whole.
+In addition to tangible professional benefits, your membership and participation allows the IES to operate in a number of areas that benefit not just the IESANZ members but also the community as a whole.
 For example: